vedph/gve-doc/usage/snapshot-sample1.md

 Let us now define the operations following our description.

+### Indentation

+Indentation is encoded just like any other aspect of the visual layer, i.e. via features.

+To this end, add an annotate operation with a `char offsets` feature which contains an expression defining all the horizontal and/or vertical offsets for all characters which start an indented or otherwise offset text.

+👉 Hands-on:

+1. in the `operations` tab, click the `add operation` button.
+2. pick as type `annotate`, set `at`=1 and `run`=1 (conventionally we just target the first character of the text).
+3. click the `+feature` button and under name pick the `char offsets` feature; you can also type any characters of this name in the top search box (which opens when you click the name dropdown) to quickly locate it.
+Then in `value` type `69:x=100 100:x=100`.
+Let us dissect this value (look at the [rendition documentation](../model/rendition.md) for more):

+- `69:` means that you are targeting character ID 69.
+- `x=100` means that you are setting a horizontal offset equal to 100 pixels (this is just a convenient value, you can change it as you want).
+- again, the next expression after space says to add a horizontal offset equal to 100 to character with ID=100.

+4. save the feature (round check button) and the operation (`save` button).
+The operation appears in the list.
+Before looking at the rendition, let us add an alteration to the base text with the next operation.

 ### Black Hand

 (1) `old` → `Old`.
 Here we literally replace `o` with `O`, adding an `immediate` feature with value `1` (which here represents the true value of a boolean feature).